7 Best Museums in Casablanca: Art + Culture + Design

 Entrance fee for the Abderrahman Slaoui Museum: 60 dh

-Occupying three exhibition halls, the displays include an array of paintings, photographs and sculptures that vividly capture the essence of Jewish life in Morocco.
-From ritual objects and historic documents to traditional costumes and jewellery, each offers a glimpse into the cultural tapestry that has long characterised this unique community.
+Occupying three exhibition halls, the displays include paintings, photographs and sculptures that vividly capture the essence of Jewish life in Morocco.
+From ritual objects and historic documents to traditional costumes and jewellery, each offers a glimpse into this unique community.

-One of the museum's most remarkable features is the bimah from the Beni-Issakhar Synagogue, which stands as a testament to the architectural and artistic prowess of Moroccan Jewish craftsmen.
-In addition to Torah scrolls, mezuzahs and Hanukkah menorahs, the Museum of Moroccan Judaism features traditional costumes and a reconstructed jewellery-making workshop from the Jewish Amazigh community.
+One of the museum's most remarkable features is the bimah from the Beni-Issakhar Synagogue, which reflects the artistic prowess of Moroccan Jewish craftsmen.
+In addition to Torah scrolls, mezuzahs and Hanukkah menorahs, the Museum of Moroccan Judaism features a reconstructed jewellery-making workshop from the Jewish Amazigh community.

 To learn more about the country's history of Judaism, check out my article Discovering Morocco's Jewish Cultural Heritage.